|

 Jesus says that faith as small as a mustard seed can move mountains.
 A mustard seed is only about one millimeter, yet it can grow into a bush 30 feet tall.
 Similarly our faith, even if small, can do incredible things.

-In this blog post, we are going to take a closer look at the Matthew 17:20 meaning and what it holds for our life and our faith.
+In this blog post, we are going to take a closer look at Matthew 17:20 and what it holds for our life and our faith.

 The Context Of Mustard Seed Faith